prabhujana/prabhujana.github.io/_pages/cv.md

 Education
 ======
-* B.E. in Electronics and Communication Engineering, Anna University University, 2011
+* B.E. in Electronics and Communication Engineering, Anna University, 2011
 * M.S. in Computer Networking, Wichita State University, 2015
 * Ph.D in Computing and Information Systems, University of North Carolina at Charlotte, 2020 (expected)